 Heart ailment, cancer, and respiratory problems are some of the known health risks of cigarette smoking.
 People get sick and this translates into medical expenditures – treatment, medication, and professional services.
 Unfortunately, these are not cheap.

-Getting an insurance premium is much more costly for smokers.
+Getting a premium insurance is much more costly for smokers.
 Many companies charge higher premiums for them considering that they are high-risk.

 If one gets sick due to smoking, there will be lost productivity.
 The person is forced to take a leave and refrain from working.
 The earning capacity is diminished.
 Instead of bringing in income for the benefit of the household, the person has to shell out for all the medical expenses.